tdt/docs/app/controllers/docs/4.1/create_definition.md

 Ok!
 Now you know what the discovery document is all about and how to use it, let's recap what we know so far.

-We know which method to use, and to which URI we must perform the request, the next step is to figure out which meta-data we have pass along with the request.
+We know which method to use, and to which URI we must perform the request, the next step is to figure out which meta-data we have to pass along with the request.

 For the sake of this example we'll assume that the data we want to publish is a CSV file.
-The supported data structures that are supported by the datatank are listed as <b>mediaType</b> and are part of the put method.
+The data structures that are supported by the datatank are listed as properties of the put method.
 If we take a look at our snapshot above we see that <em>csv</em> is listed, so we know we can publish CSV data!

-The mediaType also identifies what value we have to pass with the Content-Type header, identified by the `contentType` property of the method, this consists of a small template that takes the name of the data structure, in our case csv.
+>> The Content-Type header is optional, just make sure your HTTP request doesn't contain any other default Content-Type header.

 Assuming we work in a PHP environment to create an HTTP call using cURL, we can already construct the following: